 Apart from the glorious taste, beetroots are also really healthy.

 They are a rich source of antioxidants and also contain potassium, magnesium, iron, vitamins A, B6 and C and folic acid, as well as protein, carbohydrates and soluble fibre.

-Puy lentils - like all pulses - are rich in protein and will make you feel full for longer.
+Lentils are packed with nutrients and are rich in protein and fibre, which will make you feel full for longer.

 To make this an incredibly nutritious meal, serve it with a green salad full of dark green leaves.

 4 medium sized raw beetroots (beets), peeled and each beetroot cut into 6 wedges